- Dr Robin Hollands MBBS. MRCGP.DRCOG.Dip.Occ.Med.

 They administer drugs, give injections, dress wounds, take blood samples and give personal care.

-They operate out of Hester's Way Resourse Centre and are usually available by telephone on Tel 01242 512991 on weekdays.
+They operate out of Hester's Way Resourse Centre.

 Health visitors are qualified nurses and have additional training in child health and development, will monitor your child's growth and development, answer any child health queries and help mothers to cope with children under five, advising on things like hygiene, safety, feeding and sleeping.
 They also co-ordinate child immunisation programmes and organise special clinics or drop-in centres.